ahtesham12/dotnet-app/README.md

 # .NET Core Sample App for OpenShift

-This repository contains an example .NET Core application that can be deployed on OpenShift.
+This repository contains an example of .NET Core application that can be deployed on OpenShift.

 The example is a simple CRUD web application that persists information in a database.